Smooth Sailing: CSRD Compliance for Holland Shipyards

 Results

-• Identified material topics: by going through the various stages of the double materiality analysis, the material sustainability topics for Holland Shipyards were identified and presented within a materiality matrix.
+- Identified material topics: Through the various stages of the double materiality analysis, material sustainability topics for Holland Shipyards were identified and presented within a materiality matrix.

-• Identified datagaps: In preparation for the CSRD reporting process, a comprehensive overview was created, highlighting the data gaps for each material topic.
-This overview allows for a more targeted approach in data collection and supports an efficient compliance process.
+- Identified data gaps: In preparation for the CSRD reporting process, a comprehensive overview was created to highlight the data gaps for each material topic.
+This overview facilitates a more targeted approach to data collection and supports an efficient compliance process.

-• Required next steps: a detailed CSRD roadmap was developed, outlining the necessary steps to achieve full CSRD compliance.
+- Required next steps: A detailed CSRD roadmap was developed, outlining the steps necessary to achieve full compliance with the CSRD.

 Contact us